piotrszwajkowski/snowflake-cheatsheet/README.md

 # snowflake-cheatsheet

-Useful commands &amp; queries for Snowflake data analysis
+This repository contains useful information in data analysis using Snowflake

+The document was created using https://www.latex-project.org/